 It’s normal to be nervous that you didn’t pick the right college for you.
 First off, no matter where you go, you will have fun.
 You will meet awesome people and learn awesome things.
 And you would never know what your experience would be like if you went to your alternate choice.
 But, even if your college experience isn’t super cool, you can always transfer to another school!
 It’s not like you’re chained to the campus.
 Transferring also isn’t as hard as it seems, and a lot of students do it.

-I’m not going to lie, college shopping is stressful.
+There's no hiding it: college shopping is stressful.
 It’s a lot to think about for a teenager.
 But, it can—and should—be fun.
-You’re deciding where you’re going to live for the next part of your life, and while that is scary, it’s also really exciting too.
+After all, you’re deciding where you’re going to live for the next part of your life, and while that is scary, it’s also really exciting too.
+Good luck in your search!
+You're at the beginning of a beautiful ride.